cpldcpu/TinyTapeout_TrainLED/README.md

 ![](../../workflows/wokwi/badge.svg)

-Last Minute contribution to TinyTapeout developed life in a Train.
+Last minute contribution to TinyTapeout developed life in a Train.
 This is a PWM RGB LED driver that is programmed using a serial protocol similar to WS2812.

 original readme